Spr19CS210/PA-Drill-Section-Writeups/Drills/README.md

  * (ONE TIME SETUP) In Eclipse, import the drill repository.
    In Eclipse: File --> Import --> Git,Projects from Git, Next, Clone URI, Provide the link of the github repository that was created for you, and then click Finish.
+   See the tutorial about this provided on Piazza if you have more questions.

 ### Running a Drill within Eclipse